Asymptotics of generalized partial theta functions with a Dirichlet character: Introduction

 \subsection{Background}

 The Jacobi theta function is defined by

 where $u,q\in\mathbb{C}, 0<|q|<1$ and $x=e^{2\pi iu}$.
-In the lost note book, Ramanujan \cite{Ramanujan} presented several identities for functions which are similar with the Jacobi theta function.
+In the lost notebook, Ramanujan \cite{Ramanujan} presented several identities for functions which are similar with the Jacobi theta function.
 These functions have the form or which are named partial theta functions by Andrews in \cite{Andrews}.

+Due to many predecessors' efforts, the theory of partial theta functions has been deeply connected with many interesting topics in modern mathematics, such as the basic hypergeometric function theory \cite{Andrews,Andrews2}, the Rogers-Ramanujan continued fraction \cite{Andrews3}, the $q$-hypergeometric series \cite{BFR}, half-integral weight Eichler integrals and quantum modular forms \cite{BR}, Jacobi forms and the regularized characters of singlet algebra modules in the representation theory of vertex algebras \cite{BFM}, mock modular forms and quantum modular forms \cite{FOR, Kimport}, Hardy-Petrovitch-Hutchinson's problem in classical function theory \cite{KS}, quantum invariants of $3$-manifolds \cite{LZ}, Appell-Lerch sums \cite{Mortenson}, the generalized triple product identity \cite{Warnaar1}, higher rank partial theta functions and the representation theory \cite{CM}.
 For a complete history on partial theta functions and their development, we refer to a recent survey article by Ole Warnaar~\cite{Warnaar}.

 Let $\theta>0,b$ real.
 In 2011, Berndt and Kim \cite{BK} introduced the following partial theta functions: